Lucidai (LUCI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Lucidai Historical Price

-According to the latest data gathered on Lucidai live price page, the current price of Lucidai is 0.000023USD.
+According to the latest data gathered on Lucidai live price page, the current price of Lucidai is 0.000015USD.
 The circulating supply of Lucidai(LUCI) is

 In the past 24 hours, Lucidai has shown a price movement of